-One solution for these problems is training via video.
+One solution to these problems is training via video.
 Video training can be filmed once, then reused multiple times.
 It’s accessible anywhere, and at whatever time is most convenient.
 It can even be edited in the future to add or remove new information if things change.
-For these reasons, video training is increasingly popular—especially in large organizations.
+For these reasons, video training is increasingly popular, especially in large organizations.

 Video training doesn’t have the same interactive component that in-person training does.
 However, this can be mitigated.
-The basics of any training can be covered via video, and the questions can be addressed afterwards in person.
+The basics of any training can be covered via video, and the questions can be addressed afterward in person.
 Training via live streaming video is an especially valuable approach.
-Live streamed training adds an element of authenticity and a personal touch that makes the audience more likely to pay close attention.
+Live-streamed training adds an element of authenticity and a personal touch that makes the audience more likely to pay close attention.

 Reaching a distributed workforce

 Another benefit of live streaming training is that it can reach a workforce in any location.
 This can include multiple worksites, employees who are traveling, and those that work from home.
 Live streams can also reach viewers in multiple time zones simultaneously.
 Recordings of live streams can be delivered to those who are asleep or off-work.

 Setting up a training in-person is difficult.
 A room must be reserved, materials and snacks gathered, and presenters scheduled.
 People have to rearrange their meetings to ensure they can be present.
 When live streaming, it’s faster and simpler to put together and implement trainings.
 This flexibility is valuable.

 Video training also needs to be accessible.
 Viewers on mobile, tablets, or computers should all be able to watch.
 Streams should be compatible with a wide range of software.
 Recordings should be available afterward.
 Security technology might be important as well, depending on the subject at hand.